 - At least 6 months left on your passport – check your passport!

 - Show you have enough money for your stay

 What happens if I stay for more than 90 days in the EU?

-If you are caught leaving after spending 91+ days in the EU then it is likely that you will end up with an “over-stay” flag on your passport.
-Some countries could apply the letter of the law, which could lead to a fine or at worst deportation.
-Other countries, which tend to be the southern European countries are more relaxed.
-The fact is nobody really knows what will happen.
-To make sure you don’t overstay there is an online short-stay calculator.
-I guess the message is to know your dates and make sure you stick to the rules.
+If you have not been keeping track of your days in the EU and you spend, say, 91+ days in France, then it is likely that you will end up with an “over-stay” flag on your passport.
+Some countries could apply the letter of the law, which could lead to a fine or, at worst, deportation.
+Other EU countries, which tend to be the southern European countries, are more relaxed.
+The fact is nobody knows what will happen.
+To make sure you don’t overstay, there is an online short-stay calculator.
+I guess the message is to know your dates and stick to the rules.

 Can I still look for work on a Superyacht after Brexit?